 The River Almond, harbour and Cramond Island offer beautiful walks and scenery.

 Cramond has a number of places of interest to explore, including:

-Whatever the season you can enjoy a number of activities in Cramond itself, including bird-watching or taking a walk along the promenade.
+Whatever the season you can enjoy a number of activities in Cramond village itself, including bird-watching or taking a walk along the promenade.